RobertLau666/fastcomposer_danbooru/README.md

 Run "Test for "DEMO_NAME CKPT CAPTION POSE" in fastcomposer/show_ckpt_img_.ipynb

 ## CKPT
-Before this, we also followed the above process to train the 336k danbooru dataset, and finally got a good ckpt, you can download it [here](https://www.alipan.com/s/dtxdo84in49).
+Before this, we also followed the above process to train the 336k danbooru dataset, and finally got a good ckpt, you can download it [here](https://www.alipan.com/s/dtxdo84in49), note that revise "num_hidden_layers" to "11" in loaded model anythingv3 path "Linaqruf_anything-v3.0/text_encoder/config.json"

 Its result display is as below:

 Number of train images: 336k